mctrl-io/mctrl/README.md

   development.
 Mission 3 is all about this work.

 Mission Stages
-  Not all of these will be applicable to every mission.
-Indeed, some missions are software development projects.
+  Not all of these stages will be applicable to every mission.
+Indeed, some missions are open-source software development projects, including this mission.

   Pre-Planning - Pitch a new mission, see if it can fly Planning - Further analysis and preparation for success